JeremiahKaren/35percent.github.io/_posts/2019-10-17-day-of-decision-for-elephant-shopping-centre.md

 Even the 116 social rented homes promised could be at risk; the devil is in the detail and Delancey has managed to pull the wool over the Council's eyes with a deal which could leave us with little or no social rented housing if Delancey doesn’t deliver the “West site”, not due to be built for another 10 years.

 We should be getting something much better than this.
 The regeneration of the Elephant has already lost us over a thousand council homes, from the Elephant’s demolished Heygate estate.
-The shopping centre is the last major site within the Elephant and Castle Opportunity Area
+The shopping centre is the last major site within the Elephant and Castle Opportunity Area - it should be making up much more of these losses.
+The benefits of the redevelopment in the shape of the new tube station and new college campus should not be at the expense of social rented housing.

+Over the past 3 years the Up the Elephant campaign has fought tirelesssly over nearly 3 years to get more social rented housing and a better deal for the independant traders; it has shown that we can make gains.
+As well as the extra social housing, traders have got more affordable retail space, a relocation fund and a temporaray facility on Castle Square - but it is not enough to make Delancey's development one that benefits everyone at the Elephant.

+Please join us on 22 October to show your support for our battle!

+Text/phone 07792786192 to reserve a coach place.

-Please donate to our appeal, any amount big or small!
+You can still also donate to our appeal

-Please share this page with you friends and contacts!

-Any donation you can make will help in this crucial fight to make London a city where the needs of our diverse communities come before the profits of offshore property developers.

 http://35percent.org/uptheelephant

-The Up the Elephant campaign has fought tirelesssly over nearly 3 years to get more affordable and social rented housing and a better deal for the independant traders.

-Campigners are gearing up for the